 Defects in Heat Exchangers Affecting Integrity

 Chemical deterioration such as corrosion is equally damaging.
 It etches support plates, widening the gap between supports and tubes, allowing more vibration.
-In chiller sections, coolant boiling off around the tubes causes outer diameter (OD) pitting.
-In condensers and other heat exchangers, the physical accumulation of lime, ferrous deposits, and other elements cause corrosion cells that result in inner diameter (ID) pitting.
-These chemical deteriorations can continue until they punch holes through tubes.
+In chiller sections, coolant boiling off the tubes causes outer diameter (OD) pitting.
+In condensers and other heat exchangers, the physical accumulation of lime, ferrous deposits, and other elements causes corrosion cells that results in inner diameter (ID) pitting.
+This chemical deterioration can continue until it punch holes through tubes.

 Mitigating Defects in Heat Exchangers

 As part of asset integrity management (AIM) programs, various non-destructive testing techniques are used to inspect heat exchanger tubes.
 Some of the most common are:

 - Partial saturation eddy current (PSEC)

 - Internal rotating inspection system (IRIS)

 They all have advantages and disadvantages, one of the most common for electromagnetic testing techniques being their inability to accurately detect defects under support plates and near tubesheets, which, if left undetected, can lead to contamination, overall lower performance, and, ultimately, a disappointing bottom line.